 Intricarved stone artist Cal the Stoner sculpts full time from his open-air sculpture studio in the opal mining town of Andamooka, South Australia.

-Cal's body of Grampians sandstone intricarved sandstone sculptural artworks includes fifteen works.
-The Stone River series, 888, The Cube, Hedron series, Planets of Galaxy Z and the epic 15th sculpture, The Andamooka Tiger.
+Cal's body of Grampians sandstone Intricarved sandstone sculptural artworks includes fifteen completed works.
+The Stone River series, 888, The Cube, Hedron series, Planets of Galaxy Z and the epic Andamooka Tiger.

 Continuing his work with celestial bodies, (see the Planets of Galaxy Z).
-Work is underway on Cal's next piece, The Goddess.
+Work is underway on Cal's 16th Intricarved piece, The Goddess.

-Though some individual stone faces are the size of a small coin they have a depth of 25mm (1 inch) to 100mm (4 inches) No stones are a thin facade like a tile, they all have depth and strength where each added stone compounds it’s inner strength.
+Though some individual stone faces are the size of a small coin they have a depth of 25mm (1 inch) to 100mm (4 inches).
+No stones are a thin facade like a tile, they all have depth and strength where each added stone compounds the inner strength.

 A stone coming loose is impossible!